×

 For Teens (Ages 10-19):

 A healthy diet associated with regular exercise can help lower triglyceride levels, improve cholesterol, and decrease the risk of heart disease.
-Following are some of the ways to reduce triglycerides:
+The following are some of the ways to reduce triglycerides:

 FIBRE RICH DIET: Consuming a diet rich in fiber daily can aid in lowering blood pressure, cholesterol, blood sugar, triglycerides, and weight.
 Incorporating fiber-rich foods like legumes, lentils, oats (preferably without sugar), green vegetables, whole wheat crackers, and brown rice into your diet can be beneficial.

-LOW CARB DIET: Another method to help lower triglyceride levels is to avoid refined carbohydrates and sweets.
-For example, reducing table sugar, white rice, white flour, potatoes, and other starchy vegetables and foods in packages that have high fructose corn syrup can help reduce triglycerides.
+LOW-CARB DIET: Another method to help lower triglyceride levels is to avoid refined carbohydrates and sweets.
+For example, reducing table sugar, white rice, white flour, potatoes, and other starchy foods in packages that have high fructose corn syrup can help reduce triglycerides.

 EAT LESS RED MEAT: Triglycerides can be elevated by foods high in saturated fat, including red meat.
 Try incorporating more vegetables and meatless dinners into your diet.
 Select lean meats with less saturated fat, such as chicken and unprocessed turkey.